Admission Decision Appeals

 Guidelines for Submitting an Appeal:

-- The appeal must be submitted via the Applicant Information System (AIS).
+- Your appeal must be submitted at HOWDY via the Applicant tab.
 Emails or mailed materials will not be accepted.

-- The appeal must present and include NEW and COMPELLING information not included in the original application.
+- Your appeal must present new and compelling information not included in your original application.

-- The appeal should include an explanation of why the new information was not submitted in the original application.
+- Your appeal should include an explanation of why the new information was not submitted in your original application.

-- The applicant will be notified of the decision on AIS no later than May 15th.
+- You will be notified of your appeal decision in HOWDY via the Applicant tab no later than May 1st.

-- Applicants may only appeal once and the resulting decision is final.
+- You may only appeal once and the decision is final.

 Basis for an Appeal: